ovh/public-cloud-examples/storage/s3-with-tf/README.md

 # Create a simple Object Storage container (S3™ compatible bucket)

 The aim of this example is to deploy two Object Storage containers.
-One in 1-AZ region and one in 3-AZ regon.
+One in 1-AZ region and one in 3-AZ region.

 ### Set up
   - Install the [Terraform CLI](https://www.terraform.io/downloads.html)